DiTurr/elgamal_encryption/README.md

-# elgamal_encryption
+# Basic implementaion of ElGamal encryption:
-Python implementaion of ElGamal encryption
+Python implementaion of ElGamal (and a small variant) encryption.